 You know how, when you start with a new idea, you always see only the good side of it?
 This often happens with the founders of nearly any software online – including the website builders and search engines themselves.

 Clubhouse didn’t really count on the human factor, or rather the fact that not all people are respectful and friendly.
 Whenever you open a software to the public – someone will find the way to paint it black.

 Because of the abuses and hate speech happening on Clubhouse, they were forced to put in place a Community Moderation Guidelines in October 2020.
 Obviously, people will continue to be inconsiderate, but at least there is a policy in place on how we can handle it.

 Some of the major concerns Facebook users have nowadays is about the way their data is processed.
 Same goes for any other social media app.

 To register at Clubhouse, you need to submit your phone number.
 Your real name doesn’t have to be the same as your username.
 You can even create a username for yourself before you even get the invitation to join.

 The invitation is done via your mobile phone.
 The person inviting you needs to have your number, and you receive a text asking you to join with the link.

 If you don’t want to create a new profile, you can link your Clubhouse account with Twitter, and import info such as your profile picture.
 This is all optional, you are not required to share if you don’t want to.

-Clubhouse also invites you to link your contacts, and this is another way it gathers your information.
-This is also optional, you are not obligated to import contacts if you prefer not to.
+Now that you are aware of how to work clubhouse app, you’ve learnt way far more and better.
+The clubhouse also invites you to link your contacts, and this is another way it gathers your information.
+This is also optional.
+You are not obligated to import contacts if you prefer not to.